 Employees need motivation if you want them to work at peak productivity.
-Unfortunately, motivation can be hard to come by.
-There are environmental changes you can make and strategies you can use to make your team more productive, but if your employees don’t feel naturally motivated, they’re never going to reach their full potential.
+Unfortunately, motivation can be hard to come by — and that’s where motivational quotes for employees come in.

-Below are some of our favorite motivational quotes for employees from managers, entrepreneurs, philosophers, inventors, athletes, and more:
+Below are some of my favorite motivational quotes for employees from managers, entrepreneurs, philosophers, inventors, athletes, and more:

 Motivational Quotes for Employees